 A second theme involves the descent of Fantine into a life of poverty and prostitution.
 Her downward spiral begins when she has a child out of wedlock with Felix Tholomyes who subsequently abandons both mother and daughter.
 Fantine is forced to place her daughter into the care of unscrupulous innkeepers – where the child is treated badly – while she works in a factory.
 Eventually Fantine is fired from that job when her supervisor discovers that she is an unwed mother, and she must turn to prostitution to survive.

 None of the villains in Fantine’s life are wealthy though.
 First of all, let’s not pretend that she has no responsibility for her fate.
 Fantine exercised poor judgment in the first instance by choosing to have sex outside of wedlock.
-Tholomyes is a scoundrel who refuses to take responsibility for his daughter and her mother.
-The innkeepers in whose care Fantine leaves her infant daughter are at best middle-class.
+Tholomyes, the scoundrel who refuses to take responsibility for his daughter and her mother, is a middle-class lawyer, The innkeepers in whose care Fantine leaves her infant daughter are at best middle-class.
 Finally, the supervisor who fires Fantine is nothing more than middle-management, probably not much better off than Fantine is herself.

 Re-enter Jean Valjean, the former ne’er-do-well who has made a small fortune by embracing capitalism.
 He rescues Fantine from imprisonment and provides her with a home while she recuperates from her ordeals and illness.
 Unfortunately, his care and compassion are not enough and she succumbs to her sickness, but not before eliciting a promise from Valjean to seek out her daughter who has been in the malevolent care of the abusive innkeeper’s family, a pledge which, with some difficulties, he manages to fulfill.
 Valjean raises the child as his own.